Virtual Adolescent Mental Health Center

 Why Teen Depression Treatment Is Important

-Untreated depression in teens can lead to serious risks such as poor school performance, withdrawal from friends and family, suicidal thoughts, and dangerous behaviors.
-Ignoring the signs of depression in adolescents often makes symptoms worse over time, creating long-term struggles for both teens and their families.
+Untreated teenage depression can lead to serious risks such as poor school performance, withdrawal from friends and family, suicidal thoughts, and dangerous behaviors.
+Ignoring the signs of teenage depression in adolescents often makes symptoms worse over time, creating long-term struggles for both teens and their families.

 teenage girl sitting outside in the city